shampeon/cdbTest/README.md

 ## Step 1.
 Starting your Cockroach DB cluster

-Use the following command to start your local Cockroach DB cluster:
+In a terminal use the following command to start your local Cockroach DB cluster:

 ```
 cockroach start-single-node --insecure --background